-There are many reasons to choose Canadian University Dubai for your undergraduate or Masters studies, but let us tell you what sets us apart from our peers:
+There are many reasons to choose Canadian University Dubai for your undergraduate or Masters studies, but let us tell you the top ten reasons to study with us:

 1. Canadian-Based Curriculum

 We offer an education based on the Canadian curriculum, giving us internationally recognized quality and credibility.